Migrating All User Accounts

 Clear the Exclude specific object properties from migration check box.

-When the wizard has finished running, click View Log, and then review the migration log for any errors.
+When the wizard has finished running, click View Log and review the migration log for any errors.

-Start Active Directory Users and Computers, and then verify that the user accounts exist in the appropriate OU in the target domain.
+Open Active Directory Users and Computers and verify that the user accounts exist in the appropriate OU in the target domain.

 To migrate user accounts by using the ADMT command-line option

-- On a domain controller in the target domain on which ADMT is installed, log on by using the ADMT account migration account.
+On the domain controller in the target domain on which ADMT is installed, log on by using the ADMT account migration account.

-The following table lists the common parameters that are used for migrating user accounts, along with the command-line parameter and option file equivalents.
+Table 11.11 lists the common parameters used for migrating user accounts, along with the command-line parameter and option file equivalents.

 Review the results that are displayed on the screen for any errors.